Glyphack/aws-slapdash/README.md

 ## Features

-Here is a list of AWS Services supported.
+Here is a list of supported AWS services.

-All of the features are read-only commands, meaning that you cannot create or destroy something with them.
+All of the features are read-only commands, meaning that you cannot create or destroy something with them, which keeps you safe from shooting yourself in the foot.

 ### Cloud Formation